 Graduate Program: Master of Arts in History

+MA students are required to take a total of 30 credits, or 10 courses.
+Among those courses, they will need to take one colloquium and one seminar, although those who are considering continuing their graduate education should consider taking more than this minimum.
 Students are not allowed to complete the MA program by attending only summer sessions, but are required to take a total of at least four courses (12 credits) during the regular academic year.

-- American history
+- US history

 - Medieval history